-Greenbelt’s Legacy giving options, along with advice from your trusted professional advisors can help you determine the type of gift that meets your specific personal, financial and
+Greenbelt’s Legacy giving options, along with advice from your trusted professional advisors, can help you determine the type of gift that specifically meets your personal, financial

 A gift from your estate, through a living will or trust, funded by almost any asset or resource.
 One of the easiest ways to establish a Charitable Bequest is through the beneficiary

 designation form provided by your retirement plan.

 A Charitable Gift Annuity or a Charitable Remainder Trust make it possible to receive income for the rest of your life.
 If you are downsizing from a highly appreciated home or property, a

 Charitable Remainder Trust can provide tax advantages while ensuring future income.